Built for GTA quoting teams

 Boundary

-shipAI prepares the quote package.
+shipAI prepares the quote draft and follow-up context.
 Final pricing still stays with your contracts, tariffs, surcharges, and approval policies.

 Workflow